 Now, in 2016, we’re seeing another key ITIL publication.
-Not ITIL 2016, but a new book and qualification called ITIL Practitioner, which sits above ITIL Foundation and below the plethora of more “serious” ITIL qualifications, such as ITIL Expert.
-It’s what AXELOS, the custodian of ITIL, describes as:
+Not ITIL 2016, but a new book and qualification called ITIL Practitioner, where the ITIL Practitioner Guidance sits above ITIL Foundation and below the plethora of more “serious” ITIL qualifications, such as ITIL Expert.
+It’s what AXELOS, the owner of ITIL, describes as:

 “…the next step after ITIL Foundation for professionals who have already learned the basics of ITSM and the business value of well-designed and delivered services.
 Where ITIL Foundation focuses on the ‘what’ and the ‘why’, ITIL Practitioner shows ‘how’ to start adopting and adapting the ITIL framework within day-to-day situations and responsibilities, giving individuals more confidence in their ability to structure and contribute to ITSM initiatives.”

-Or in my parlance, ITIL Practitioner is: “what ITIL has always needed, to help facilitate real-world success.”
+Or in my parlance, the ITIL Practitioner guidance is: “what ITIL has always needed, to help facilitate real-world success.”

 Setting Your Expectations (Re the Blog and the ITIL Practitioner Book)

 This blog isn’t meant to be a review of the new publication, although you might feel it sails close, and instead talks to what stands out for me in the ITIL Practitioner Guidance book and hopefully the associated new ITIL qualification, i.e. how it will help the reader.
 I throw in a number of my own tips too.